 Erica is the Co-Founder and Executive Director of Docs In Progress, a nonprofit incubator for emerging documentary filmmakers headquarted near Washington DC.

-Erica produced Crucible of War, an educational documentary about post-war life in former Yugoslavia; the film was screened at human rights festivals, think tanks, universities, and conferences, including at Columbia University, Boston College, the Woodrow Wilson Center for International Scholars, and the George Washington University School of International Service.
-She co-directed Talking Threads, a web documentary about international student reactions to 9/11, and has produced videos spotlighting the power of international exchange programs.
-She is currently at work as a producer and co-director on Creative Feds, a project about the creative lives of federal civil servants.
+Erica co-produced/co-directed Creative Feds (a project about the creative lives of federal civil servants); Crucible of War (an educational documentary about post-war life in former Yugoslavia); and co-directed Talking Threads, a web documentary about international student reactions to 9/11.
+She has also produced videos spotlighting the power of international exchange programs.
+She is currently at work as producer and co-director on California Dreaming, a project about the American Dream from the perspective of people who live in small towns across the United States named California.

 She has also been a panelist for cultural grants from the Maryland State Arts Council and the U.S. Department of State.
 Erica has written articles for DOX and The Independent and is the newsletter editor, principal writer, and blogger for Docs In Progress.
 She teaches Documentary Pre-Production and Outreach classes for Docs In Progress and facilitates work-in-progress screenings, Peer Pitches, and documentary appreciation salons.